Wrongful Death in a Car Accident

 Elements of a Wrongful Death Claim

 Every state has some form of a wrongful death statute on the books.
 While all of these laws have similarities, it is important to know the specific laws in your state to verify filing deadlines and other requirements.

 - Another driver caused an accident that resulted in the death of your family member or loved one;

 - The other driver acted negligently, wrongfully, or was otherwise at fault in causing the accident;

 - The deceased family member is survived by a spouse, child, or other dependents or beneficiaries; and

 - There are monetary damages as a result of your loved one's death.
 (Damages can include both monetary and non-monetary damages, in some states).

 Who Can File?

 In order to have standing to file a wrongful death lawsuit, you typically must be an immediate family member such as a spouse, child, or parent of the deceased.
-However, logistically it will be the personal representative of the estate that will file the suit on behalf of the deceased’s estate and family members, but not every state has this requirement.
+Oftentimes, the personal representative of the estate will be responsible for filing the suit on behalf of the deceased's estate and family members, but not every state has this requirement.
 For more information about how this process works, be sure to consult an attorney in your state.

 Types of Damages in a Wrongful Death Case